flimflam-austin/hugo-cms-test/content/quick_reads/20181005-three-things/index.md

       * Senate Republicans hold a narrowA 51-49 majority and only a simple majority (51) is needed.

-      * That means Kavanaugh will likely be confirmed UNLESS **twoA of the three following “undeclared” GOP Senators vote**A against their party:A Susan Collins (R-ME), Lisa Murkowski (R-AK), or Jeff Flake (R-AZ).
+      * That means Kavanaugh will likely be confirmed UNLESS**twoA of the three following “undeclared” GOP Senators vote**A against their party:A Susan Collins (R-ME), Lisa Murkowski (R-AK), or Jeff Flake (R-AZ).
     _key: card-4-670cfd0d-4c86-4ab0-8ef0-85011e2bd458
   - order: 4
+    useCheckmark: true
     body: >-
       If there is a tie in the Senate, the Vice President will cast the deciding vote.
 The Supreme Court nominee wrote an editorial in Friday's Wall Street